brodyzt/Calculator-Chat-Bot/README.md

     - `make repl` will compile and run the repl, (control-c will quit)
     - `make clean` will clean up the files built
 + Running the server
+    - this server is partially adapted from [ohttp](https://github.com/RamV13/ohttp/blob/master/README.md)
     - This will require installing some extra packages the required packages are
-       * oUnit, Yojson, cohttp, lwt, ocurl steps for installation on a mac are:
+       * oUnit, str, nums, yojson, cohttp, lwt, ocurl steps for installation on a mac are:
          1. `opam install ounit`
          2. `opam install yojson`